jorgebucaran/hyperapp/docs/counter.md

 # Counter

-In this section we'll walk through a simple counter example.
+In this section we'll walk through a simple counter example and learn how to update the state via [actions](/docs/core.md#actions).

 [Try it online](https://codepen.io/hyperapp/pen/zNxZLP?editors=0010)